Evalir/personal-website/src/posts/post-1.md

 There were a few:

-- <a href="https://www.youtube.com/watch?v=Nq5LMGtBmis" rel="noopener noreferrer" target="_blank">Up Into The Ether by I Built The Sky</a>.
+- <a href="https://www.youtube.com/watch?v=OTBdO18zmxQ" rel="noopener noreferrer" target="_blank">Up Into The Ether by I Built The Sky</a>.
 Like a comment says, it's Stainless Steel—metal, but clean.
 I personally love this song and by the end of this year I had it on repeat again.
 - <a href="https://www.youtube.com/watch?v=A6j7mUxGz20" rel="noopener noreferrer" target="_blank">Fjara by Sólstafir</a>.
 A haunting but beautiful song.
 While the band [screwed their original drummer out in 2015/2016](https://solstafirofficial.wordpress.com/2015/06/03/statement-about-my-forced-absence-from-solstafir/), I still really like this song.
 - <a href="https://www.youtube.com/watch?v=6XJBDX3Z0BY" rel="noopener noreferrer" target="_blank">Tycho</a>.
 He recently released 2 albums, one of which is just the instrumental version of the first one.
 He's an amazing artist and for the latter part of my teenage years and after that (me being 21 now), songs like [Awake](https://www.youtube.com/watch?v=6XJBDX3Z0BY) and [A Walk](https://www.youtube.com/watch?v=SDNA934EEVk) have been with me in countless places.
 In fact, Awake was the first song I listened to on a plane back in march!
 - <a href="https://www.youtube.com/watch?v=RwuPPLdyOnU" rel="noopener noreferrer" target="_blank">Dawn by Hiatus</a>.
 I always procrastinate checking out this guy, but this song is one of my all time favorites.
 I tend to put either flavor, places, or colors to songs, and this song is a starry night sky somewhere in nature.
 It's good for thinking and inspiration.
 - <a href="https://www.youtube.com/watch?v=Pos1saIwIlI" rel="noopener noreferrer" target="_blank">Omnium Gatherum</a>.
 I've been a listener since around 2014, but they released an album last year and I was hooked again.
-These guys, together with Insomnium and Wintersun (which the main guitarist and composer of this band is a member of as well), are pretty much the kings of _Very_ Melodic Death Metal.
+These guys, together with Insomnium (which the main guitarist and composer of this band is a member of as well) and Wintersun, are pretty much the kings of _Very_ Melodic Death Metal.
 - <a href="https://www.youtube.com/watch?v=mzEv-4xcYig" rel="noopener noreferrer" target="_blank">Wintersun</a>.
 While I did not like their most recent album, because it's too slow and jumpy for me, and I'm a sucker for either very melodic or fast songs, I did reconnect with their _Time_ album*.* And of course, it's a masterpiece.
-- <a href="https://www.youtube.com/watch?v=5LvrhzQF1zYg" rel="noopener noreferrer" target="_blank">Primus</a>.
+- <a href="https://www.youtube.com/watch?v=lkFMJ4-ai1I" rel="noopener noreferrer" target="_blank">Primus</a>.
 They suck.
 Hard.
 And I love them.
 I got to know them with Tony Hawk Pro Skater (the original, not the remake), and when we got the remake this year I got hooked again.

 ## Honorable mentions